freswinn/FIGlet2Godot/README.md

 # FIGlet2Godot

+## WARNING

+I am putting up the initial files, but the only feature that actually works at the moment is the FIGlet tab itself, and only with the Linux version of FIGlet.
+If you try this out prior to an actual release, you are proceeding at your own risk :)

+## Introduction

 This plugin's intention is to provide a streamlined way of creating and formatting output from FIGlet to create ASCII word art for insertion into your game project or scripts (for example, as header labels).

 ![](https://github.com/freswinn/FIGlet2Godot/blob/main/Preview.png)